Skip to main content

 • Username: Your main mail address at mailbox

-• Password: Your password at mailbox
+• Password: Your WebDAV client application password

 • Folder: https://dav.mailbox.org/servlet/webdav.infostore/Userstore/